pyPrarthan/Personal-Finance-Tracker/README.md

 - `main.py`: The main script for running the finance tracker.
 Includes features for adding transactions, viewing summaries, and plotting data.
 - `data_entry.py`: Contains helper functions for input and validation, such as date, amount, category, and description.
 - `finance_data.csv`: CSV file where your financial transactions are stored.
 Automatically created if it doesn't exist.
+- `finBot.py`: Script that powers FinBot, an AI-driven chatbot that provides financial advice.
+It handles the interaction between the user and OpenAI's GPT model to answer questions related to budgeting, saving, and other finance-related queries.

 ## 🚀 Features